 It has been a month since I have attended the Problem Solving Leadership course (19th-24th June 2016 – Albuquerque, New Mexico), with Gerald Weinberg and Esther Derby, and while taking the time to reflect, I thought of turning my journal entry into an article.

-What motivated me to get there?
+What motivated me to attend the problem solving leadership course?

 I wanted to learn more about facilitation, about problem solving, about leadership and about myself.